TLL-006 - Tallinn Private Old Town Tour & Secret Bastion Underground Passages#Walking Tours

 Lower Old Town Walking Tour

-The tour price includes an in-house guide for your group visit to the Bastion passages.
 Additional museum opening fee of 75 Eur per group applies for Bastion tunnels visit outside regular opening hours.
-Groups up to 5 persons join the scheduled in-house guided tour of Bastion passages.
-March–Oct Tue–Sun 10.30–18.00.
-Last admission 17.30 Nov–Feb Tue–Sun 10.00–17.30.
-Last admission 17.00 The Museum is closed on Mondays and public holidays.
+May–Oct open daily Oct–April open Tue–Sun 10.00–17.00.
+Thursdays until 20.00 The Museum is closed on Mondays and public holidays.

 Children’s Discounts: 3-year-old and under are free, 15% discount for ages 4-12.